 Only flight recorders approved by CIVL are allowed for scoring in Category 1 events.
-A list of approved flight recorders which meet the requirements of the CIVL Flight Recorder Specification will be published on the CIVL website (expected in 2017).
-Essentially, only flight recording devices that record both GPS and the International Standard Atmosphere pressure altitude (QNE) in the track log can be used.
-It must not be possible to modify any of the in flight position data (latitude, longitude or altitude) that the instrument records once the track log recording has started or after the flight has ended.
+A list of approved flight recorders which meet the requirements of the CIVL Flight Recorder Specification is published on the CIVL website.Essentially, only flight recording devices that record both GPS and the International Standard Atmosphere pressurealtitude (QNE) in the track log can be used.
+It must not be possible to modify any of the inflight position data (latitude, longitude or altitude) that the instrument records once the track log recording has started or after the flight has ended.

-Flights will be verified using either GPS track log or live tracking data.
-When live-tracking data is used as a primary source of scoring, pilots must be able to produce GPS track logs as a back-up.
+Flights will be verified using either GPS track log or livetrackingdata.
+When live-tracking data is used as a primary source of scoring, pilots must be able to produceGPS track logs as a back-up.